The stadium is within the Chofu City part of Tokyo about 20 minutes from the city centre by train.

 Getting to the Fanzone

 The Fanzones are at Chofu Station Square (outside Chofu Station) and Tokyo Sports Square (a short walk from JR Yurakucho Station).
+Please use the journey planners for information on access to Tokyo Sports Square Fanzone and Chofu Station Square & Chofu City Green Hall Fanzone.
 Additional information about the Fanzones is available here.

 Additional travel information